 A: Juvederm is formulated and developed to get rid of facial wrinkles and folds, no matter how severe they are.
 It is a versatile, robust formula that should help restore facial contours safely and naturally.
 The FDA approved it as the only dermal filler that can deliver not just immediate improvements, but also long-lasting results of one to two years.

 Q: What Is Juvederm money-back guarantee, return, and/or refund policy?

-A: The money-back-guarantee or refund policy for Juvederm treatment depends on where you will have the filler injections.
-Most dermatologists honor their patient’s refund request if they are unsatisfied or unhappy with the results.
+A: The money-back guarantee or refund policy for Juvederm treatment depends on where you will have the filler injections.
+Most dermatologists honor their patient’s refund requests if they are unsatisfied or unhappy with the results.